DrSAR/Graduate2017/README.md

 # Graduate 2017 Rubric

-When scoring nominations, provide scores that establish the rank of the nomination relative to the other nominations in the cohort, keeping in mind the stage and nature of the candidate’s academic career.
-Nominations must receive a score of 3.1 or higher for each of the three criteria in order to be considered for funding.
+When scoring nominations, provide scores that establish the rank of the nomination relative to the other nominations in the cohort.

-Note: The "Application/Nomination instructions" summarizes the steps to be followed by applicants in completing and submitting their applications, including information on how each application element relates to the selection criteria.
-Members should read this information carefully and refer to it when evaluating the applications assigned to them.

-Candidates are evaluated and selected on the basis of the following three criteria, which are weighted equally by the selection committees:
+Candidates are evaluated and selected on the basis of the following three criteria, which are weighted equally by the selection committee:

 academic excellence;
 research potential; and